RiteshF7/elgorithm-web/README.md

-#CodePlayground: Learn Coding with Virtual Electronics
+### CodePlayground: Learn Coding with Virtual Electronics

-**CodePlayground** is an interactive learning platform designed to teach kids and beginners how to code using * *block-based programming**.
-It brings hardware to life—virtually!
-With components like **NeoPixels, Servo Motors, LEDs **, and more, users can build and control circuits through a fun and intuitive Blockly interface.
+**CodePlayground** is an interactive learning platform designed to teach kids and beginners how to code using **block-based programming**.
+It brings hardware to life virtually!
+With components like **NeoPixels, Servo Motors, LEDs**, and more, users can build and control circuits through a fun and intuitive Blockly interface.

 ---